mjeanmar/mdi-basic-training/_docs/mdi-pipelines/yaml-files.md

         - Betty
 ```

-We aren't going to say any more than that.
-The beauty of YAML
+That's all we're going to say!
+YAML is extremely intuitive,
-is that is it extremely intuitive, you will naturally understand how
-to read and write it.
+you will naturally understand how to read and write it.

-Just remember, you must used a fixed indent width,
+Just remember to choose a fixed-width indentation,
-choose either 2 or 4 spaces per your preference and stick with it.
+either 2 or 4 spaces per your preference, and stick with it.